Nanman

 The Man, commonly known as the Nanman or Southern Man (南蠻 (Lâm-bân, Naam4 Maan4), lit.
-Southern Barbarians), were ancient indigenous peoples who lived in inland South and Southwest China, mainly around the Yangtze River valley.
+Southern Barbarians, Southern Savages), were ancient indigenous peoples who lived in inland South and Southwest China, mainly around the Yangtze River valley.
 In ancient Chinese sources, the term Nanman was used to collectively describe multiple ethnic groups, probably the predecessors of the modern Miao, Zhuang, and Dai peoples, and non-Chinese Sino-Tibetan groups such as the Jingpo and Yi peoples.
 It was an umbrella term that included any groups south of the expanding Huaxia civilization, and there was never a single polity that united these people, although the state of Chu ruled over much of the Yangtze region during the Zhou dynasty and was partly influenced by the Man culture.

 Etymology

 The early Chinese exonym Man (蠻) was a graphic pejorative written with Radical 142 虫, which means "worm", "insect" or "vermin".
 Xu Shen's (c.
 121 CE) Shuowen Jiezi dictionary defines Man as "Southern Man are a snake race.
 [The character is formed] from [the] insect / serpent [radical and takes its pronunciation from] luàn 南蠻蛇種从虫䜌聲."

 William H. Baxter and Laurent Sagart (2014) reconstruct the Old Chinese name of Mán as 蠻 *mˤro[n].
 Baxter & Sagart (2014) provide a similar Old Chinese reconstruction for Min 閩 *mrə[n] 'southern tribes', which is also a name for Fujian province.
 Today, similar-sounding self-designated ethnonyms among modern-day peoples include Mraṅmā, Hmong, Mien, Bru, Mro, Mru, and Maang.
 The ethnonym Hmong is reconstructed as *hmʉŋ^{A} in Proto-Hmongic by Ratliff (2010), while Mien is reconstructed as *mjæn^{A} in Proto-Mienic (see Proto-Hmong–Mien language).